-Due Date: Every class - 2 journals (Total: 10) Weight: Pass/Fail at the end of course evaluation
+Due Date: Every class - 1 journal (Total: 6) Weight: Pass/Fail at the end of course evaluation

-You will be submitting two reflective journals (minimum of 300 words) typed, double-spaced, spell and grammar checked in a word document each time you come to your practicum workshop.
+You will be submitting a reflective journal (minimum of 400 words) typed, double-spaced, spell and grammar checked in a word document each time you come to your practicum workshop.
 Please submit a printed version of your journals during each practicum seminar at the beginning of the class.
 You are asked to apply critical thinking by synthesizing knowledge, skills and behaviours from both the classroom experience and your practicum experience.
-The rationale for this exercise is that you will understand yourself better and you will gain solid knowledge, professional attitudes and skills that are required for success as an Education Assistant.
+The rationale for this exercise is that you will understand yourself better and gain solid knowledge, professional attitudes and skills that are required for success as an Education Assistant.
 The Practicum Facilitator will give you feedback on your journals.